The Viking Settler Ingólfur Arnarson, Mt. Ingólfsfjall and Ingólfsskáli Turf Longhouse in South Iceland

 Visiting Ingólfsskáli

-So I was thrilled to be finally able to visit it and booked a table for their Christmas buffet.
+So I was thrilled to finally visit it and booked a table for their Christmas buffet.

-They offer fresh Icelandic food from Icelandic nature and emphasis is put on sustainability and products from the surrounding areas.
+They offer fresh Icelandic food from Icelandic nature, and they emphasize sustainability and products from the surrounding areas.

-F.ex. trout and salmon which they catch in the Icelandic rivers, geese, and reindeer, which roam free in southeast and East Iceland.
-Other produce they get from the farms in the vicinity.
+For example, trout and salmon, which they catch in Icelandic rivers; geese; and reindeer, which roam free in southeast and East Iceland.
+They also produce they get from the farms in the vicinity.

 Buffet at Ingólfsskáli